linewalks/dasima/README.md

 if __name__ == "__main__":
+  # Create queues that were established
-  # Create a consumer that consumes the queues and queue messages established
+  # and consumers that process the messages in queues
-  # so far through the run_subscribers function.
+  # as implement the function 'run_subscribers'
   dasimamq.run_subscribers()
   app.run(port=5050)
 ```